 facilities (e.g. hospice).

-Military chaplains provide ministry in a manner that closely parallels a local church and conduct spiritual, religious and administration functions associated with being a senior/lead pastor.
+Military chaplains provide ministry in a manner that closely parallels a local church and conduct spiritual, religious and administrative functions associated with being a senior/lead pastor.
 Chaplains in the VA, BOP, hospitals and health care facilities

 need to have formal training and experience in clinical pastoral education (CPE).

-chaplain endorser assists inquirers and applicants in determining and assessing qualifications for chaplaincy ministry.
+Our chaplain endorser assists inquirers and applicants in determining and assessing qualifications for chaplaincy ministry.